The Village of Spring Valley HA is a Section 8 Public Housing Agency in Spring Valley, New York.

 The Village of Spring Valley HA serves Spring Valley.

-As of March 31st, 2016 the Village of Spring Valley HA manages 563 active Housing Choice Vouchers.
+As of the most recent VMS report, Village of Spring Valley HA manages 560 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: